ajaydheeraj/PythonEuler/README.md

-This is my Python Euler page, with commented code and Euler problems solutions.
-This will be updated as I continue to get them done.
+This is my Python Euler page, with commented code and Euler problem solutions.
+It will be updated as I continue to get them done.